Retirement Plan Consultant Jobs in USA with Visa Sponsorship

 Which visa types do employers typically use to sponsor Retirement Plan Consultants?

-H-1B is the most common path for candidates from most countries, though it requires winning the annual lottery.
+H-1B visa is the most common path for candidates from most countries, though it requires winning the annual lottery.
 Australian citizens can pursue the E-3 visa, which has no lottery and allows year-round applications.
-Canadian and Mexican nationals may qualify for TN status under the USMCA.
+Canadian and Mexican nationals may qualify for TN visa status under the USMCA.
 Some senior or uniquely accomplished consultants may also qualify for O-1A classification if they can document extraordinary achievement in the benefits or financial planning field.

 What degree do I need to get H-1B sponsorship as a Retirement Plan Consultant?